railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

    This service should be particularly useful to small companies that just want to get going quickly and at low cost.
-   It gives them immediate access to an integrated management system that's been built on the type of enterprise architecture used in banks and other large organizations.
+   It gives them immediate access to an integrated management system that has been built on the type of enterprise architecture used in banks and other large organizations.
    Open ERP is that system, and is described in detail throughout this book.